 At the RTITB Instructor Academy, we recommend that all employees are given a clear understanding of the processes they are required to follow, the way in which these should be actioned and the employer's expectations of their behaviour.
 These standards should then apply whether the employee is doing their day-to-day job or is in the training environment.

 Ultimately, a person's attitude is what will determine their behaviour in the training room.
 A good attitude to the employer, the workplace and the job will usually extend to more positive behaviours during learning.
-Be proactive

 A proactive approach to improving behaviour is much more effective than a reactive approach, so it's important that instructors create conditions that encourage positive behaviour, such as a suitable learning environment.